 - the duration of the acupuncture treatment

-In a study included in the BMJ review, different treatment times were compared.
+In one study, in the BMJ review, different treatment times were compared.
 Both 30 minute and 45 minute acupuncture treatments were more effective than 15 minute treatments.
 Though there was no advantage in increasing the treatment time from 30 minutes to 45 minutes.
 Suggesting that acupuncture treatments are probably more effective at 30 minutes or longer.

-The review suggests inconclusive evidence exists for the effectiveness of mindfulness meditation for reduction of low back pain.
-However, one study of 342 patients with back pain, compared a mindfulness program with cognitive behaviour therapy, or the patient’s usual care.
-Whilst only 50% of the patients attended at least six of the eight treatment sessions, both treatment groups showed significantly greater improvement in back pain and function at six and twelve months, compared to usual care.
+The review suggests evidence for mindfulness meditation was inconclusive for pain reduction.
+However, one study compared mindfulness with cognitive behaviour therapy with the patient’s usual care.
+In this study, 50% of the patients attended at least six of eight treatment sessions.
+Both treatment groups had more improvement in back pain and function at six and twelve months, compared to usual care.

 This is supported by a 2017 Cochrane review on yoga for chronic non-specific low back pain.
-This research showed there was at least some evidence that yoga provides small to moderate improvements in back-related function and pain, compared to doing no exercise.
+This research showed at least some evidence that yoga provides improvements in function and pain, compared to doing no exercise.

-Tai Chi and Qigong are other forms of exercise that could be included under the mind-body medicine category.
+Tai Chi and Qigong are forms of exercise that can be included in mind-body medicine.
 They are often confused but have some differences.
 However, both can include some form of meditative motion.
-Studies show that Tai Chi provides a large improvement in the pain of fibromyalgia.
-However, researchers suggest there is less evidence for either Tai Chi or Qigong in the treatment of chronic low back pain.
+In studies, Tai Chi provides a large improvement in fibromyalgia pain.
+However, researchers suggest there is less evidence for either Tai Chi or Qigong in chronic low back pain.
 Having said that, a trial involving 18 sessions of Tai Chi over ten weeks, improved function and slightly reduced back pain.
-Whilst a second trial of patients with chronic low back pain, doing twelve sessions of Qigong over a three month period had comparable pain relief to those doing other exercise.
+Whilst a second trial of patients with low back pain, doing twelve sessions of Qigong over three months, had comparable pain relief to those doing other exercises.

 The Alexander technique teaches people how to change poor habits of posture or movement.
-Although seemingly a physical therapy the technique actually involves the unity of body and mind.
-The review discusses a large randomised and controlled study comparing the Alexander technique to massage, or to patient’s usual care.
-Patients allocated to the Alexander technique group were subdivided to receive with 6 or 24 Alexander technique lessons.
-Plus half of each of these groups were also given an exercise prescription.
-The study found that people receiving 24 sessions of Alexander technique that also exercised had the most benefit on function and pain relief.
+Although it seems a physical therapy the technique actually involves the unity of body and mind.
+The review mentions a large study comparing the Alexander technique to massage, or to patient’s usual care.
+Patients in the Alexander technique group received either 6 or 24 Alexander technique lessons.
+Plus half of each group were also given an exercise prescription.
+Researchers found people receiving 24 sessions of Alexander technique plus exercise had the most benefit on function and pain relief.
 Whilst 6 lessons of Alexander technique followed by exercise was nearly as effective as 24 lessons.
-Researchers conclude that the combined approach was the most beneficial.
+So, the combined approach was the most beneficial.

-There is a well accepted association between obesity and low back pain.
-Having higher BMI is linked to higher intensity of pain pain and more disability.
-The review includes a discussion of a small preliminary study of obese patients with a mean BMI of 45 (extremely obese) eating a calorie restricted diet, over six months.
+There is a well-accepted association between obesity and low back pain.
+Having a higher BMI is linked to higher pain intensity and more disability.
+The review includes a discussion of a small preliminary study of obese patients with a mean BMI of 45 (extremely obese) eating a calorie-restricted diet, over six months.
 This weight loss program led to significant weight loss, less back pain and more function, that remained at twelve months.

 Herbal medicine and chronic back pain

 The BMJ review mentions the herbs Capsicum and Devil’s Claw in relation to chronic back pain.
-In all the studies of capsicum, either as capsicum cream or plaster, the herbal remedy was more beneficial for relieving back pain than a placebo.
-Whilst three poor methodology trials using Devil’s Claw, also reduced back pain more than placebo.
-Leading researchers to suggest that only weak evidence for these herbal medicines and low back pain exists.
+In all the studies of capsicum, either as capsicum cream or plaster, the herbal remedy was more beneficial than a placebo.
+Whilst three poor methodology trials using Devil’s Claw also reduced pain more than placebo.
+Leading researchers to suggest that only weak evidence for these herbal medicines exists.

-However, in a 2016 Cochrane review several other studies were discussed, that included additional herbal remedies for low back pain.
-Again, authors concluded that Capsicum had a greater benefit than placebo.
-Whilst Devil’s Claw, White Willow bark, comfrey ointment, Brazilian arnica and lavender essential oil also seemed to reduce pain more than placebo.
+However, in a 2016 Cochrane review discusses several more herbal remedies.
+Again, the authors conclude that Capsicum has a greater benefit than placebo.
+Whilst Devil’s Claw, White Willow bark, comfrey ointment, Brazilian arnica and lavender essential oil also seem to reduce pain more than placebo.
 Though researchers also mention the poor quality of the studies and emphasise that the effect of the remedies may only be in the short term.

-In conclusion, from the BMJ review it appears that several complementary therapies have at least some evidence of efficacy for reducing low back pain, with a low risk of adverse effects.
+In conclusion, from the BMJ review, it appears that several complementary therapies have at least some evidence of efficacy, with a low risk of adverse effects.

-If you have enjoyed this article you might want to read the next post in the series, which will discuss complementary therapies for chronic neck pain.
+If you enjoy this article you might like to read the next post in the series, which will discuss complementary therapies for chronic neck pain.
 Sign up for my newsletter to ensure you receive updates to your inbox.